gmlang/ezplot-book/manuscript/05-04-heatmap.md

 ## Heatmap

 Let's start with an example.
-Consider the dataset `nba`.
+Consider the `nba` data frame.

 A>
 ```r